Introduction to IoT Constrained Node Networks | HCLTech

 Conclusion

-This blog gives an introduction to IoT, constrained node networks, and how constrained node networks are used in an IoT system.
+This blog gives an introduction to IoT and computing capabilities, constrained node networks, and how constrained node networks are used in an IoT system.
 It also presents the firmware requirements and the network protocols meant for constrained nodes.
 The firmware comparison in Table 2, clearly shows that thread protocol has an edge over the other technologies and is the recommended firmware for constrained nodes in IoT.

 References